-This week we are learning about caterpillars and the butterfly Life Cycle, so of course I had to bring out one of my favorite books by one of my favorite children authors, The Very Hungry Caterpillar by Eric Carle.
-We have read the book about ten times this week already and it’s only Wednesday.
+This week we are learning about caterpillars and the Butterfly Life Cycle.
+My girls love reading books that tie into our weekly lessons so we chose one of our favorites this week.
+The Very Hungry Caterpillar by Eric Carle.
+We have read the book about ten times this week already and it’s only Wednesday, but it gives the girls the foundation in a fun way about the butterfly life cycle.

 - White card stock or construction paper